open-telemetry/semantic-conventions/docs/gen-ai/README.md

 **Status**: [Experimental][DocumentStatus]

-This document defines semantic conventions for the following kind of AI systems:
+This document defines semantic conventions for the following kind of Generative AI systems:

 * LLMs